 Another really great place to eat.
 I usually order their wonton soup with watercress, beef & vegetable udon noodle soup, lychee tea, and one of their bubble teas to-go (really amazing).
 No boring menus here.
 The staff is attentive.
 When the weather permits, it’s always nice to eat outside.
 I wouldn’t doubt that we’ve dined here a dozen times.
-I’m not sure if Andrew really likes this place or if he’s trying to respect my occasional urge for cultural cuisine?
+I’m not sure if my husband really likes this place or if he’s trying to respect my occasional urge for cultural cuisine?
 I’m not going to say anything if he’s not =).

 Temptation Tea House

 I was walking around Soho, New York one day enjoying my bubble drink.
 A woman approached me and asked, “sorry to bother you, my daughter has a similar drink and just swallowed a bubble, she’s worried that she’ll get sick or die from it; I didn’t know what to tell her.”
 I smiled at the woman and told her that her daughter would be okay and that I ate some too.

 For those of you who are not familiar with this drink, here is a great excerpt from http://whatscookingamerica.net:

 Bubble Tea is the catch-all name for endless unusual names of this drink such as: tapioca pearl drink, tapioca ball drink, pearl shake, pearl tea, black pearl tea, big pearl, boba tea, boba ice tea, boba nai cha, milk tea, bubble drink, zhen zhu nai cha, momi, momi milk tea, QQ, BBT, PT, and possibly many other names.